 Use a small backpack, fanny pack, or shoulder bag to hold items that you need with you (such as your phone).
 This will keep your hands free while you are walking.

-Lusard MM.
+Lusardi MM.
 Postoperative and preprosthetic care.
 In: Lusardi MM, Jorde M, Nielsen C, eds.
 Orthotics and Prosthetics in Rehabilitation.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2013:chap 20.
+St Louis, MO: Elsevier Saunders; 2013:chap 20.